spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

     }
     ```

-The workflow you just used mirrors that of native Unreal.
+Notice that the workflow you just used mirrors that of native Unreal.

 Because you’ve changed code in a function you now need build **ThirdPersonShooter.sln**, generate schema and a new snapshot.
 To do this: